JavaScript Object Notation (JSON)

 1) A string (sequence of 0 or more unicode characters) enclosed in double quotes 2) A number (decimal and standard form) 3) True/False 4) Null 5) An object (using {}) 6) An array (using [])

-1) | The names in the JSON match the member names of the applicable data class.
-2) | The JSON data types are compatible.
-3) | The format of the datum are as expected by the target member.
-4) | If the JSON object contains an array, the target member must be configured to accept multiple values.
+| 1) | The names in the JSON match the member names of the applicable data class.
+2) | The format of the JSON values are as expected by the target data class member.
+3) | If the JSON object contains an array, the target member must be configured to accept multiple values.
 Note that under the HDB, not all HadronZoo data types can be multiple.
-5) | If it is an object in the JSON, the target member must be of a subclass in the HDB data object. |
+4) | If it is an object in the JSON, the target member must be of a subclass in the HDB data object. |

 EDO (Encoded Data Object)